micah-11101/Covid-19Analysis/README.md

 We compared tourist revenue to new covid cases by line plotting them on separate axises and comparing them overtime.

+The COVID-19 infection data was pulled from the John Hopkins GitHub repository.
+It was cleaned and then extracted into new data frames for Minnesota and the United States.
+Bar charts were used to visualize the total COVID-19 infections for Minnesota (by county) and the United States (by state).
+Line graphs were used to visualize the top five counties in Minnesota with the highest COVID-19 infections from February 2020 to February 2023 and the top five states with the highest COVID-19 infections from February 2020 to February 2023.

 # Hypothesis Testing
 We tested multiple different hypothesis: